-On the flip side, when you do recognise what you’re looking at, your imagination finds it’s very difficult or can’t do anything with this visual information because it’s a known fact in your data base, hence nothing to report to your consciousness.
+On the flip side, when you do recognise what you’re looking at, your imagination finds it’s very difficult or can’t do anything with this visual information because it’s a known fact in your data base, hence nothing new to report to your consciousness.

-I believe the key word formula and the A.R.T. acronym are the keys to opening up more of your imagination and repurposing your data base of knowledge, which helps you realise this newly discovered aspect of your creativity is unlimited and very unstoppable in it’s potential, not just with viewing visual arts, or any of the arts, but with all subjects in life.
+I believe the key word formula and the A.R.T. acronym are the keys to opening up more of your imagination and repurposing your data base of knowledge, which helps you realise this newly discovered aspect of your creativity is unlimited and unstoppable in it’s potential, not just with viewing visual arts, or any of the arts, but with all subjects in life.

 If you were to visit an art gallery now, what will you see?

 Will indifference just see a labelled piece of something before you?
 Do you understand the thoughts and feelings of the artist?
 Has the key word formula awoken your imagination to A.R.T?
 Has your imagination unleashed your creativity to see other things in a completely new and exciting way?
 Will you still have your A.R.T. glasses on when you step out of the art gallery?

-Understanding and using this key word formula is how A.R.T can be viewed and appreciated – Appreciatively Rethinking Things.
+Understanding and using this key word formula is how A.R.T can be viewed and appreciated – by Appreciatively Rethinking Things.